isabellaboone/Design-Patterns-Game/README.md

 **How will you track who is responsible for which tasks and the work progress?**

-Example answer: Using the following table
+Example answer: Using the following table:

 | Task | Assignee | Deadline | Progress (date) |
 |---|---|---|---|